 3. DOG PARKS.
 Foster dogs are not allowed at dog parks.
 Bringing a foster to a dog park is a recipe for disaster and puts you and the rescue at risk.
 Very few rescue dogs do well in this environment.

 4. ADOPTION EVENTS.
-Fosters are required to attend all of our adoption events.
-If you’re not available to attend, it is your responsibility to find another approved foster to bring your foster dog.
+Fosters are required to attend our adoption events.
+Attendance increases chances of adoption.
+If you’re not available to attend, please notify us ASAP and we will try to find another approved foster or volunteer to bring your foster dog.
 Contact a board member for foster contact information.

 5. VACATIONS/HOLIDAYS.
 When planning your next vacation or weekend away, please let a board member know immediately.
 We ask for at least a 2-week noticeto find a TEMP foster.
 The Rescue relies on donations to cover vetting & boarding.
 We ask that you do your best to find an approved foster to assist.
 If we cannot find an approved foster, our last resort is boarding the foster dog during your absence.

 6. TRAINING.
 If you feel the foster dog needs training other than the basic commands, please notify a board member.
 We have fantastic trainers we work with.
 Please let us know of any issues you are seeing so we can determine if a professional trainer is needed.

 7. ADOPTION APPLICATIONS.
 When an application is received, our coordinator will alert you.
 As a foster, you have the right of refusal with a 48HR timeframe.
 If you decide to adopt, you’ll need to complete the adoption agreement & adoption fee by contacting our coordinator within the 48HR timeframe.